Rare 120-mm self-propelled gun "Magnolia" spotted in an accident: what is known about it

 On Saturday, January 25, a rare 120-mm self-propelled artillery gun (SPG) "Magnolia" was involved in an accident.
 The footage appeared on social networks.

-In the video, you can see that the gun drove off the trawl and into a fence while turning.
-The self-propelled gun is a combat module from the 2S31 "Vena", mounted on the chassis of an armored two-section tracked all-terrain vehicle DT-30PM "Vityaz".
+In the video, you can see that the gun drove off the trailer and into a fence on a turn.
+The self-propelled gun is a combat module from the 2S31 "Vena" mounted on the chassis of a DT-30PM "Vityaz" armored two-section tracked all-terrain vehicle.
 The tracked chassis makes it indispensable in the conditions of Siberia and the Far North, in difficult terrain.

 The self-propelled artillery gun was developed by specialists from JSC Central Research Institute "Burevestnik".
 "Magnolia" is designed to engage a wide variety of enemy targets, from armored vehicles and manpower to fortifications.